nickjackolaisen/BusinessInitiaitive/_posts/corporations/2023-08-07-reputation_management_corporation.md

 One example of a company that has successfully built a positive corporate image is Patagonia.

-The outdoor clothing company has a strong commitment to sustainability and social responsibility, which has helped to build brand loyalty among environmentally conscious consumers.
+The outdoor clothing company has a strong commitment to sustainability and social responsibility, which has helped to build <a href="https://www.businessinitiative.org/business-tips/customer-loyalty/" target="_blank">brand loyalty</a> among environmentally conscious consumers.

 To build a positive corporate image, it's important to focus on your company's values and mission.